-If front office personnel collect and post guest late charges in an appropriate and timely manner, then the guest checkout can proceed without bottlenecks.
-However, when the cashier or front desk clerk must make phone calls to the restaurant, gift shop, and switchboard to verify charges, delays and disputes can occur.
+If front office personnel have collected and posted guest late charges in an appropriate and timely manner, then the guest checkout can proceed without any bottlenecks.
+However, when the cashier or front desk clerk must make several phone calls to the restaurant, gift shop, and switchboard to verify charges, delays and disputes can occur.